shadow-robot/sr_interface/sr_robot_launch/README.md

 ```bash
 roslaunch sr_robot_launch srhand.launch use_moveit:=true robot_description:=`rospack find sr_description`/robots/shadowhand_left_motor.urdf.xacro hand_id:=lh
 ```
-* Moveit! will enable advanced behaviour (inverse kinematics, planning, collision detectection, etc...), but it is not needed, you can set `use_moveit:=false`
+* Moveit will enable advanced behaviour (inverse kinematics, planning, collision detectection, etc...), but if it is not needed, you can set `use_moveit:=false`

 ### Real hand